MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # TODO

-* Allow record measurements to take measurements relative to another actor.
-* Need a mesh to represent the Intel Realsense
-* Need to see if socket snapping can be used to connect things to rigs and trackers now.
-See my UDN bug report
-* Calibrate the tracking center on the standard vive trackers.
-Document how to do it for the knuckles trackers.
-* Need to borrow vive index controllers, office may have a free set now.
+* An Unreal bug with socket snapping that prevented using it to attach things to camera rigs and trackers has supposedly been fixed.
+Need to test this as it would simplify the blueprints used for trackers and rigs.
-* Need a modular autorig or one that supports a ballhead for tuning.
+* Need an autorig that supports ballheads better, the current one doesn't have a pivot point below tracker where a ballhead's ball would be.
-* Document how to change submaps for 1/2 cameras

 # Updating to New Releases PLEASE BACKUP

-BACKUP your old VPStudio and related projects before trying to update them!
-Every release of VPStudio may have significant changes!
+PLEASE make BACKUP copies of all your work before trying to update to a new VPStudio!
+Every release of VPStudio may have significant changes so you want backups of everything you have customized in case one of these changes breaks things.
 Releases are numbered with integers starting at 1, the largest release number will be the latest one.

-The main branch of github is updated FREQUENTLY, cloning the repository or downloading a ZIP from the main github page may get you unfinished and untested code.
-Please use the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) or clone the repository from the latest release tag.
+The main branch of github is updated FREQUENTLY as I work on it.
+Using the green button to clone or download a ZIP of the repository from the main github page may get you unfinished and untested code.
+Please use the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) or clone the repository from the latest numbered release tag.

 VPStudio is NOT A PRODUCT, it is an example that has to be customized for your hardware and studio.
 Keep track of the changes you had to make to previous versions.
 Usually these are small and can be quickly copied over to the new VPStudio.

 I recommend you start with a clean copy of VPStudio, get it running on your hardware and save it.
 Don't add or change anything but what you need to do to get it running.
-Save this and don't change it.
-To use it with your own content, make a copy of your working VPStudio and copy your own content to it.
+To use it with your own content, make a copy of your working VPStudio and migrate your own content to it.

 # The sample level IS boaring!

-A lot of content, even "free" stuff, is licensed so you can use it in your own games and videos but you CAN NOT redistribute it to other people.
+A lot of "free" content, is licensed so you can use it in your own games and videos but you CAN NOT redistribute it to other people.
 So I can't give you the content used in my demo videos.
 VPStudio uses only content built into Unreal.
 See the [use your own sets tutorial](https://youtu.be/trlpmm5gI6U) on my YouTube channel for help on using your own content.
 Most demos on my channel were done with Epic free content that you can download yourself from their marketplace and use with VPStudio.
-Epic releases new free content every month.

 If you are an artist and would like to help by contributing a better sample level under creative commons license, please let me know.

 # Setup VPStudio

 Right now VPStudio is setup for an AJA Kona HDMI video capture card and VIVE trackers.
 If you have a BlackMagic DeckLink or other card/webcam you will need to replace the assets found in the Aja folder with ones for your hardware.
 Look at [Unreal Pro Video](https://docs.unrealengine.com/en-US/Engine/ProVideoIO/index.html) for how to set up different BlackMagic and Aja cards.
 [Using WebCams](https://docs.unrealengine.com/en-US/Engine/MediaFramework/HowTo/UsingWebCams/index.html) shows how to use most USB webcams.
-If you are not using VIVE hardware, you will have to make your own tracker actors.
-See VPStudioCore->Trackers folder for examples.
+The actors in VPStudioCore->Trackers show how to use both LiveLink and MotionControler trackers, if your trackers use a custom plugin you will have to modify one of these.

 Follow [tutorial 1](https://youtu.be/wWPZjX29asM) and [tutorial 2](https://youtu.be/kRUbUaESw80) to make a rig in Unreal that shows how your camera and tracker are mounted.
-There are sample rigs in VPStudio but if they don't match your camera/lens/tracker setup you won't get good alignment of real and virtual objects in your scene.
-[Tutorial 3](https://youtu.be/4LjvekNocD4) shows how to setup VIVE controller buttons to control things.
-Make sure your VIVE trackers are setup to Special_1, 2, etc. as shown here.
-[Tutorial 4](https://youtu.be/UGHjwZ6J13E) shows how to setup the studio and fine tune your camera and tracker alignment [totorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.
+There is also an "AutoRig" to make this easier to setup.
+I recommend VIVE users use LiveLink support as it avoids a lot of complicated STEAM setup.
+If you need to setup buttons on controllers the older [Tutorial 3](https://youtu.be/4LjvekNocD4) shows how to setup VIVE controller buttons to control things.
+[Tutorial 4](https://youtu.be/UGHjwZ6J13E) shows how to setup the studio and fine tune your camera and tracker alignment

 # Using your own levels